britt/britt.github.com/content/cocktails/la-pomme-forte/index.md

 path: /cocktails/la-pomme-forte/
 ---

 A refreshing and delicious Apple Jack cocktail named in bad French.
-Right click and [save the image](#highball-import) to import into [Highball](http://www.studioneat.com/products/highball).

 ### Ingredients